 The 5 Sampradaya Systems

-The Smartas (स्मार्त), the sect within Santana Dharma that is driven by ritualistic practices, as the mode of Sadhana, follow the Panchadevopasana (पंचदेवोपासना), which means the worship of the five primary God-forms which include
+The Smartas (स्मार्त), the sect within Santana Dharma perform ritualistic practices as part of their Sadhana and they follow the Panchadevopasana (पंचदेवोपासना), which means the worship of the five primary God-forms which include-

 (1) Lord Ganesh,